influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

         ./setup.sh prod
 ```

-Check out the complete [Github Actions documentation](https://github.com/features/actions) for more information about using these in your project.
+For more information about using GitHub Actions in your project, check out the complete [Github Actions documentation](https://github.com/features/actions).

 ### Apply updates from source-controlled templates